 Jack Bowsher

 Jack Bowsher has always had a passion for history.
 His grandfather did his National Service in the late 1940s driving Sexton self-propelled guns, under senior NCOs who were veterans of the Second World War.
 He passed on the stories of these men, alongside war films, model kits, and visits to historical places.
-Jack and his grandfather, inspired by A Bridge too Far, dragged the whole family to the Netherlands to drive Hell’s Highway from Eindhoven to Arnhem.
+One summer, Jack and his grandfather, inspired by A Bridge too Far, managed to drag the whole family to the Netherlands to drive Hell’s Highway from Eindhoven to Arnhem.

 Jack’s first book Forgotten Armour: Tank Warfare in Burma was published by Chiselbury on 1 July 2024 and is available for here.